redmanmale/FBReaderJ/README.md

 1. FBReader has now been successfully built using Android Studio, but is missing the necessary binaries (.so)

-## Compiling native binaries

-1. To compile the binaries from the source, navigate to where you extracted the NDK

-1. Execute the following command in your shell:

-    ```
-    ndk-build -C FBReaderJ/fBReaderJ/src/main/jni
-    ```

-    The binaries should be automatically placed into the appropriate directories (`FBReaderJ/fBReaderJ/src/main/lib`)
+1. Build native binaries by calling ndk-build(.cmd) script.
+If it's not work you should check the NDK folder and set its path to the script

 1. Finally, rebuild the project.
 FBReader should now run without issue on the emulator/on your device.